uzimpp/8pool/README.md

    - In the game, impulse is used to determine the change in velocity of balls when struck by the cue stick or during collisions.

 3. **Collision Dynamics :**
-   - **Elastic Collisions:** When balls collide, their velocities are updated using the coefficient of restitution `(e ≈ 0.96)`, ensuring energy conservation.
+   - **Inelastic Collisions:** When balls collide, their velocities are updated using the coefficient of restitution `(e ≈ 0.96)`, ensuring energy conservation.
    - **Rail Bounces:** Balls bounce off table edges with some energy loss, modeled by a lower restitution coefficient for rail collisions. `(e ≈ 0.75)`

 4. **Coefficient of Restitution (COR) :**